saurabh-hirani/pyfunc/README.md

 ### What this module isn't

-* Replacement for shell utilities - pyfunc's aim is to make your utility functions available on the command line.
+* Replacement for shell utilities - shell commands like tr, awk, cut, etc. are indespensible and pyfunc's aim is to augment them by:
+  * enriching your shell with python's standard library functions.
+  * reducing development time by enabling developers to write utilities in python and providing the interface to call them.

 ### TODO